Sweet potato, kale and chickpea curry

 Confession: I cheated and used a bit of curry powder.
 I realise it’s a bit 1980s, how-your-nanna-used-to-make-curry, using curry powder, but I find it adds a rounded, warm sweetness and works really well with the other spices, a couple of which are in curry powder anyway.
 You could try adding turmeric, ginger, mustard seed and fennel alternately, for a bit more curry street cred, since those are also some of the ingredients generally found in curry powder.

 Also, I used tinned cherry tomatoes, which I received by error I think, when I ordered some tinned tomatoes from my organic grocery company.
-They really added to the sweetness of this dish but of course you should use the larger tinned tomatoes if that’s all you have or fresh tomatoes in the warmer months.
+They really added to the sweetness of this dish but of course you should use the larger tinned tomatoes if that’s all you have.
 In any case, I’ve decided it was a lovely error and will use cherry tomatoes from now on.

 Recipe for Sweet Potato, Kale and Chickpea Curry: